open62541/open62541-nodeset-loader/README.md

 nodesetLoader is a library written in C99 for the purpose of loading OPC UA nodesets from xml and sorting the nodes based on their hierachical references.

 # Current status
-NodesetLoader is in an early alpha, SHOULD NOT be used in production environment.
-Interfaces for consumers will change in future.
+There is no official release tagged, interfaces for consumers will maybe change in future.
-Automated test environment for quality insurance is set up, but has to be improved.

 ## License
 MPL2.0 https://github.com/matkonnerth/nodesetLoader/blob/master/LICENSE